 A clean policy

 In any restaurant, space is everything.
 Your staff are going to be moving around quickly and chefs will have their hands full quite literally.
 Therefore having a good cleaning policy is vital as it keeps mess at bay and stops space from being blocked.
 You need to have a rata which puts all manner of employees on cleaning duty.
 Cleaning may not be done continuously but every night before the lights close you should have a nice clean kitchen once again.
+Make sure you are using equipment that supports your cleaning policy, such as axial fans for extraction, steam cleaners, dishwashers, and effective detergents and disinfectants to help you meet cleanliness standards.

-It’s an incredibly exciting industry to be a part of but restauranting is no slouch.
+It’s an incredibly exciting industry to be a part of, but restauranting is no slouch.
 You need to make sure your chefs never have to worry about heat management and have fresh batches of ingredients to use when they arrive in the afternoon.